ffkjjj/ffkjjj/README.md

 - 👋 Hi, I’m @ffkjjj
 - 👀 I’m interested in programming/technology
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Arch Linux
 - 💞️ I’m looking to collaborate on `heal the world`
 - 📫 How to reach me @ffkjjj